How long does it take to write a book, you ask? If you're a first-time author, you probably think it takes a LONG time.

 Thankfully, we have some good news for you…

-Do you dream of writing a book, but worry about the time it will take to make your dream come true?
+If you dream of writing a book, but worry about the time it will take to make your dream come true, you’re not alone.

-Before you commit to making your book idea a reality, you need to know how long it will take.
+Before you commit to making your book idea a reality, you need to know how long it takes to write a book.

 If you’re looking to write a brilliant book in a short amount of time that fits your lifestyle, we’ve got you covered.

-Here’s what you should know to determine how long it takes to write a book:
+This blog on how long it takes to write a book will cover:

 How to schedule a deadline for writing your book